phoenixframework/tailwind/README.md

 ## Adding to Phoenix

-To add `tailwind` to an application using Phoenix, you need only four steps.
-Installation requires that Phoenix watchers can accept module-function-args tuples which is not built into Phoenix 1.5.9.
+To add `tailwind` to an application using Phoenix, you will need Phoenix v1.6+ and the following four steps.

 First add it as a dependency in your `mix.exs`: